 Advantages: Fairly sensitive test of entire root system, relatively easy to conduct, plant does not have to be unpotted.
 Nondestructive and does not expose other plants to inoculum.
 No false positives if bait spots are confirmed by culturing.
 Culturing can identify Phytophthora species present.

 Methods: Standard baiting uses green, nonwounded pears, which can be infected by a wide variety of Phytophthora species.
 Leaf baits can also be used if you have arrangements for testing these baits.
 To minimize the possibility of cross-contamination between plants, wear waterproof gloves when handling containers and pear baits.
 Sanitize gloves before handling a different plant or other items assocaited with them.
 Read 3.2.
 Detection by baiting – general procedures and Using green pears to bait for Phytophthora to learn important methodological recommendations.

 Leave plants flooded in the bags for one to two hours.
 At the end of this period, remove the pot from the bag and allow the excess water to drain from the pot into the bag.
-You will need to support the bag by placing it in a plastic container, such as a cut off 1 gallon plastic bottle (Figure 2C).
+You will need to support the bag by placing it in a plastic container, such as a cut off 1 gallon plastic bottle (Figure 2f).
 Collect drain water from the plant container until dripping has stopped or nearly stopped.
 The total water volume from each pot will vary by pot size, but typically should be between 1 and 2.5 L (about 1-2.5 quarts).
 If the pear bait was in the top of the container, transfer it to the water in the bag using a clean waterproof glove immediately after the pot is removed.
 Wash, sanitize, and rinse your gloves before handling another test plant.

 This test can also be conducted by flooding the plants as described above and adding the pear bait at the end of the flooding period.
 However, in plants producing low amounts of inoculum (e.g., recently-infected plants), adding the pear at the end of the flooding period may reduce test sensitivity.